 It will be years before a conclusive answer can come out regarding the connection between cell phones and brain cancer or any other health defect.

 - Consider supplements to counteract the effects on your body.
-No matter what precautions you take, cell phone usage still comes with risks.
-You can counteract some of these risks with the use of supplements.
-Some help boost your immune system, others fight inflammatory responses, and others may even help prevent cancer.
+Supplements can also help counteract some of the risks associated with cell phone usage.
+Although it’s impossible to eliminate all the risks, certain supplements can boost your immune system, fight inflammatory responses, and even help prevent cancer.
 Ginkgo Biloba, in particular, was shown to protect the brain tissue of rats from damage due to RF-EMF exposure.

 In the United States, SAR levels are regulated by the FCC, with the legal limit set at 1.6 W/kg for cell phones.
 Your phone’s SAR levels are listed in the owner’s manual, and usually on the manufacturer’s website, as well.

 The problem with SAR levels is that they don’t take into consideration our cumulative exposure, and they make certain assumptions about our cell phone usage.
 The tests are performed in conditions designed to simulate regular use, but the way we use phones is much different than it was even a decade ago.